hse-aml/natural-language-processing/Docker-tutorial.md

 If you see any errors, follow relevant troubleshooting steps.

-### “Unauthorized: authentication required” when trying to pull Docker image.
+### “Unauthorized: authentication required” when trying to pull Docker image
 Run `docker logout` and try pulling again.
 If this doesn't help, make sure the system date is set correctly and try again.
 If this doesn't help, reinstall Docker and try again.

+### Can't run `run_notebook` command
+Make sure that you're executing it in the context of the Docker container as described [here](#run-container-for-the-first-time).

+### "Name is already in use by container" when trying to run the container
+This means that you the container with this name is already created.
+You can connect to this container or remove it by following [instruction](#other-operations-on-the-container).

 ## Credits